nickbrandt/GitLab/doc/administration/geo/replication/database.md

     Ensure that the contents of `~gitlab-psql/data/server.crt` on the primary match the contents of `~gitlab-psql/.postgresql/root.crt` on the secondary.

-1. Configure PostreSQL to enable FDW support
+1. Configure PostgreSQL to enable FDW support

     This step is similar to how we configured the primary instance.
     We need to enable this, to enable FDW support, even if using a single node.